An assertion is a logical expression that captures an expectation about the state of an application screen.

 A screen assertion verifies that the overall screen meets certain criteria.

 During test replay, assertions serve two important purposes:

-- They enforce that the application is behaving correctly and allow tests to have both functional and UI coverage of the app.
+- They enforce that the application is behaving correctly and allow tests to have both functional and UI coverage for your app.

-- They can help determine when a screen has properly loaded, by determining what elements of the screen should be present.
+- They can help determine when a screen has properly loaded, because they give Waldo context around elements of the screen should be present before attempting an action.

 Assertions are a powerful tool in Waldo that you can use to identify potential regressions in your build.
 Waldo does not limit the number of assertions you can assigned to a flow.
 We recommend using assertions as often as necessary.